 - Charcoal pills.
 For when you run out of toilet paper.
 Just kidding.
 These are a must have on ANY trip, not just a road trip, but I doubly make sure to have them on road trips because there's nothing great about having a stomachache on a long drive in the middle of nowhere.

 10. Chat with the person you're picking up your car from

 The best person to speak to about tips, directions, best stops along your route, is the person you're picking up your rental car from.
 And when they recommend full insurance, go with it if you can rather than save the extra cash.
 Even if you're a careful driver you don't want to put yourself at the hands of unruly ones on the road.
 They'll also tell you to bring the car back with the tank full else you'll incur additional charges for them to fill it which is more expensive.
 This we do everywhere we go.

 Feeling like you're ready to go on the open road?
-Pin this image and share the love!
+Be part of NineTwoBySix's motto for meaningful work and purposeful travel - Pin this image and share the love!